 In 2008, Jones went to prison for six months.
 She was found guilty of lying to IRS Special Agent Jeff Novitzky about taking PEDs and was ordered to surrender all of her medals from the 2000 summer Olympics.
-In addition, she was required to publicly flagellate herself.
 Her drug taking was linked to the infamous Victor Conte, head of BALCO, a supplements company that also offered blood and urine testing.
 The BALCO scandal uncovered a sophisticated ring of blood testing and PEDs that involved not only track and field athletes but baseball and NFL players as well.
 Investigations uncovered at least 27 athletes who subsequently received suspensions or fines for knowingly or "unwittingly" taking BALCO-supplied PEDs.

 Shape-Shifting Bulgarian Weight Lifters

 The 2000 Sydney Olympics also saw the whole of the Bulgarian weightlifting team expelled from the games.